nishanss/fantacode-login-dashboard/README.md

 ## <a name="features"></a>**Features**

 * **Login Page:**
   * User authentication with username and password fields.
   * Redirection to the dashboard page upon successful login.
-  * Display of basic error messages for invalid login attempts.
+  * Display of basic error messages for invalid login.
-  * Rate-limiting mechanism implemented on the login API to prevent brute-force attacks.
+  * Distributed Rate-limiting mechanism implemented on the login API (and all other APIs) using Redis to prevent brute-force attacks and ensure consistency across multiple backend instances.
   * Authentication token (JWT) generation on successful login.

 * **Dashboard Page:**
   * Accessible only after successful authentication.
   * Displays a bar chart using @swimlane/ngx-charts.